marieflutre/UrbanTempo/README.md

 ==============

 This directory contains the UrbanTempo package for the [R](https://www.r-project.org/) programming language and software environment for statistical computing.
-This package contains computer code to **plot urban temporalities from observational data**, similarly to figure 4.6 in Marie Gibert's [PhD thesis](https://www.academia.edu/7549254) (2014) as well as a figure in her forthcoming book chapter (Southeast Asia urbanization, Routledge handbook).
+This package contains computer code to **plot urban temporalities from observational data**, similarly to figure 4.6 in Marie Gibert's PhD thesis ([2014](https://www.academia.edu/7549254)) as well as a figure in her forthcoming book chapter (Southeast Asia urbanization, Routledge handbook).
 As such, this package can be **of interest to urban geographers and anthropologists**.

+Indeed, beyond the long-term processes of urbanization, daily urban practices contribute greatly to the production and continual adaptation of the urban fabric.
+Methodologically, such an investigation can be carried out by means of Lefebvre’s "rhythmanalysis" (original in French in [1992](https://www.syllepse.net/lng_FR_srub_59_iprod_24-elements-de-rythmanalyse.html), English translation in [2004](https://www.bloomsbury.com/uk/rhythmanalysis-9781472507167/)), which seeks to capture the everyday rhythms and dynamics of social life.
+This methodology, initiated in Ho Chi Minh City in Gibert's PhD thesis (2014) and developed in Gibert-Flutre (in prep) as part of the [SEANNET](https://ukna.asia/seannet) program, is particularly relevant in urban context, where it reveals highly polyrhythmic places and neighborhoods.

+Practically, before installing and using the UrbanTempo package, you first need to define your research question and choose the urban location you are interested in.
+Then, you can start the long process of collecting data on urban temporalities.
+Once this is done, the goal of this package is to help you drawing a figure representing the urban temporalities you observed.

-This software is available under a [free software](https://en.wikipedia.org/wiki/Free_software) license, the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl.html) (version 3 and later).
+This software is available under a [free software](https://en.wikipedia.org/wiki/Free_software) license, the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl.html) (version 3 and later); see the COPYING file.
-See the COPYING file for details.
 For more details about free software, you can refer to the [information](https://www.gnu.org/philosophy/philosophy.en.html) provided by the [Free Software Foundation](https://en.wikipedia.org/wiki/Free_Software_Foundation).
 The content of this package is versioned using the [git](http://www.git-scm.com/) software, the central repository being hosted on the [GitHub](https://github.com/marieflutre/UrbanTempo) website.